 3. You live in a world of fantasy

 It’s not that you don’t see the red flags or you don’t notice every time they ill-treat you.
 It’s just that you conveniently choose to ignore it because you believe in a different version of them.
 This idealized image of them and your relationship is what can make you hold on for so long even though you have every single reason to let go.

-Realizing that this image only lives in your head can be hard and you may not be able to easily convince yourself of the same.
-Even though you may feel hurt or shot-down, you continuously try to achieve a higher version of this relationship that actually just does not exist.
+Realizing that this image only lives in your head can be hard and you may not be able to accept it easily.
+Even though you may feel hurt or shot down, you continuously try to achieve a higher version of this relationship that does not exist.